 During his career, he has worked for companies large (e.g. IBM, Amazon) and small, and has extensive experience of failed projects.
 He’s now Continuous Improvement Lead with SmartBear, helping apply the lessons he has learned to internal development practices and product roadmaps.

-He’s a regular speaker at conferences, a contributing author to 97 Things Every Programmer Should Know (O’Reilly) and the lead author of The Cucumber for Java Book (Pragmatic Programmers).
+He’s a regular speaker at conferences, co-author of the BDD Books series (bddbooks.com), lead author of The Cucumber for Java Book (Pragmatic Programmers), and a contributing author to 97 Things Every Programmer Should Know (O’Reilly).

 Example mapping: a structured, collaborative discovery technique